-In consultation with the MOGE, prior to the commencement of the consultations for the scoping exercise, Project information was disclosed to the local community through pamphlets containing project information.
+In consultation with the MOGE, prior to the commencement of the consultations, Project information was disclosed to the local community through pamphlets containing project information.

-Post this disclosure of information consultations were undertaken amongst the local community in five (5) villages from Bago and three (3) from the Shwe Taung Townships.
+Post this disclosure of information consultations were undertaken amongst the local community in five (5) villages from Pyay and three (3) from the Myanaung Township.
 The consultations were undertaken as per the guidance of the MOGE representative, township administrators, and were only carried out in villages were the tract leaders are living.
 For the purpose of these consultations, an MOGE representative was also present with the field team.